arbor-sim/nsuite/docs/install.rst

 The official versions of NEURON's source code available to download are inconsistently packaged, so it is not possible to automatically determine how to download and install from a version string alone, e.g. "7.6.2".
-This is why three vartiables must be set if downloading an official release of NEUORN.
+This is why three variables must be set if downloading a NEURON tarball.

 ========================  ===========================================   ======================================================
 Variable                  Default value                                 Explanation